Q&A with Kelly Therrien, MS, BCBA

 OBM for the BCBA

 In clinical organizations, most Board Certified Behavior Analysts (BCBAs) work as program coordinators or clinical directors.
 Rather than working with clients “in-the-chair,” BCBAs supervise others doing the work.
 Developing programs and training staff might be old hat, but managing and engaging staff and families—long term—requires new skills.
 Ongoing education and training in OBM can equip behavior analysts with the knowledge and skills to practice the science every day—even in subtle ways that matter, like interacting with employees.
 These skills are often critical to address issues that lead to high burnout rates in clinical applied behavior analysis (ABA).
-Deliberate use of OBM can impact and shape the culture of any workplace.
+The deliberate use of OBM can impact and shape the culture of any workplace.

 An Interview with Kelly Therrien